Table of Contents

 Modern waterproofs come in varying designs that can bring you from the city to the mountains.
 Below is an overview of key features required for four main categories:

 High performance and lightweight yet highly durable.
 Manufacturers utilize a combination of fabrics with more robust fabrics in the shoulders, arms and hip areas whilst using lighter more breathable fabrics in the body.
-Ergonomically designed with excellent range of movement.
+Ergonomically designed with an excellent range of movement.

 Alpine protective clothing design focuses on reducing weight and bulk so look out for intelligent design to trim down the weight